Vaginal yeast infections and thrush

 Yeasts can go from being a normal part of your body to becoming an uncomfortable vaginal guest, causing a yeast infection or thrush.
 Yeast infections and thrush are very common, particularly after antibiotics, when your good bacteria are having a rough time.

-Symptoms of a yeast infection
+Symptoms of a yeast infection or thrush

 - Vulvovaginal itching